Academic Integrity– Prohibition on Plagiarism (Senate Rules 6.3.1)

 Plagiarism and cheating are serious breaches of academic conduct.
 Each student is advised to become familiar with the various forms of academic dishonesty as explained in the Code of Student Rights and Responsibilities.
-Complete information can be found at the following website: http://www.uky.edu/Ombud.
+Complete information can be found on the Academic Ombud page.
 A plea of ignorance is not acceptable as a defense against the charge of academic dishonesty.
 It is important that you review this information as all ideas borrowed from others need to be properly credited.

-Senate Rules 6.3.1 (see http://www.uky.edu/Faculty/Senate/ for the current set of Senate Rules) states that all academic work, written or otherwise, submitted by students to their instructors or other academic supervisors, is expected to be the result of their own thought, research, or self-expression.
+Senate Rule 6.3.1 (see current Senate Rules) states that all academic work, written or otherwise, submitted by students to their instructors or other academic supervisors, is expected to be the result of their own thought, research, or self-expression.
 In cases where students feel unsure about a question of plagiarism involving their work, they are obliged to consult their instructors on the matter before submission.

 When students submit work purporting to be their own, but which in any way borrows ideas, organization, wording, or content from another source without appropriate acknowledgment of the fact, the students are guilty of plagiarism.